8List.ph

 READ: Bakit Baligtad Magbasa ng Libro Ang Mga Pilipino?
 (2002)

-This book will make you look silly in public since the book’s cover is actually upside down but that’s part of the joke.
-In this non-fiction novel, Bob Ong encourages everyone to think critically, from the most mundane things on earth to the most profound.
+This book will make you look silly in public since its cover is actually upside down, but that’s part of the joke.
+In this nonfiction novel, Bob Ong encourages everyone to think critically about everything from the most mundane to the most profound.
 Bakit sa ilalim ng overpass tumatawid ang mga Pilipino?
 Saan makakabili ng aritificial fresh flowers?
-And like all Bob Ong books, this one will make you reflect on what it means to be Filipino.
+Like all Bob Ong books, this one will make you reflect on what it means to be Filipino.

 8 Books to Bring for Some Fun Under the Sun